-Degenerative joint disease, also known as osteoarthritis is due to the loss of articular cartilage within your joints.
+Degenerative joint disease, also known as osteoarthritis is due to the loss of cartilage within your joints.
 The articular cartilage is the cushioning that is on the ends of our bones.
-When we mature or finish growing, that cartilage is fairly thick, it is firm and rubbery … and smoother than glass.
-For many reasons we start to loose the cartilage, or we may suffer an injury which will cause us to loose our cartilage.
+When we finish growing, that cartilage is fairly thick, it is firm and rubbery … and smoother than glass.
+For many reasons, we start to lose the cartilage, or we may suffer an injury which will cause us to lose our cartilage.

 The causes of degenerative joint disease are numerous, some of the more common causes are:

 - genetics — do you have a family member with arthritis?

 - trauma — injuries can start a degenerative cascade to occur.